kat-tax/figma-to-react-native/README.md

 |   |   |
 | - | - |
-| ✨ | Realtime code and preview rendering
+| ✨ | Real-time code and preview rendering
 | 📦 | Batch exporting of components and assets
 | 🎨 | Theme generation from local styles and variables
 | 🏞 | Images, vectors, and icons support